-Your brown bin will be collected every four weeks as per your bin collection calendar.
+Your food waste caddy will be collected every week as per your bin collection calendar.
 Bins should be placed out the night before collection day, however in some town centre areas bins may require to be placed out on the day of collection.

 Check your bin collection day

 Collections will take place between 5.45am – 10.00pm (9.00pm Fri).
 If your bin was not collected please report a missed bin collection.

 What goes in my food waste caddy?

 DO put in your food waste caddy

 - All cooked and uncooked food including bones and carcasses, dairy, fruit, vegetables and peelings, bread, rice and pasta, fish including bones and shells, teabags and coffee grounds, eggs and eggshells, cakes and biscuits, leftovers and pet food.

 DO NOT put in your food waste caddy